polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/book/sidebars/precision-and-quantization-made-easy/Precision-And-Quantization-Made-Easy.md

 I play in a one-man band just for fun, using guitars, bass, keyboards, and drums, making tons of mistakes.
 But I just keep recording, knowing that I can fix them later with quantization in Logic Pro X.

-Quantization in making music is like snapping your notes onto a beat grid so they're perfectly in time.
+Quantization in making music is like snapping your notes onto a beat grid, so they're perfectly in time.
 It's super useful for cleaning up the little timing mistakes that might happen when someone's jamming out on an instrument.
 But here's the thing – if you go overboard with it, your music could end up sounding like a robot’s playing it and lose that cool, human touch that a real-life drummer brings.

 ![drums.png](drums.png)